HMRC travel expenses: A guide for business travel & tax

 2. When employees need to repay the company for private travel in a work car

-In either instance, advisory fuel rates tell companies and employees exactly how much they should expect to pay or receive per mile.
+In both cases, advisory fuel rates tell companies and employees how much they should pay or get per mile.

 Read our full explanation of advisory fuel rates here.